Master Pizza Dough

-We developed this recipe by watching a real Neapolitan pizzaiuoli (pizza maker) at work in a New York pizzeria.
+We developed this recipe by watching a real Neapolitan pizza maker at work in a New York pizzeria.

 - 1 tsp. salt

 - Dissolve yeast in 1⁄4 cup lukewarm water in a large bowl.
 Set aside until yeast begins to activate (it will foam a little), about 10 minutes.
 Combine flours and salt in a small bowl.
 Set aside.

 - Add 1 cup of the flour mixture to yeast and stir well with a wooden spoon or your hands.
 Mix in 1⁄2 cup water, then add another cup flour mixture and continue to stir.
 Add remaining 1 cup flour mixture, then gradually stir in about 1⁄4 cup water and mix well.
 The dough should be fairly soft, but not too wet.

 - Turn out dough on a lightly floured work surface and knead with the heels of your palms until it has a smooth, uniform texture, about 10–12 minutes.
 Divide dough into 2 even balls.
 Coat the insides of two medium bowls with 1⁄2 tsp. olive oil each.
 Place dough in bowls, cover bowls with damp cloths or plastic wrap, and set aside to rise until doubled in bulk, about 2 1⁄2–3 hours.